duaraghav8/Ethlint/docs/user-guide.rst

 Plugins allow Third party developers to write their own rules and re-distribute them via NPM.
 Every solium plugin module has the prefix ``solium-plugin-``.
 Plugin developers are encouraged to include the tags ``solium`` and ``soliumplugin`` in their modules for easy discoverability.

-Once you install a plugin, you can choose which of its rules solium should apply on your contracts.
+Once you install a plugin, you can specify it inside ``plugins`` array and configure its rules inside ``rules`` exactly like how you configure solium's core rules.
 Plugin rules too can contain fixes if the developer supplies them.
 There's no special way of applying these fixes.
 Simply lint with the ``--fix`` option and fixes for both core rules and pugin rules will be applied to your code.

 Coming back to our previous example - Consensys' ``solium-plugin-consensys``: